DessimozLab/FastOMA/README.md

 `--container_version "0.2.0"` to use the container with version `dessimozlab/fastoma:0.2.0` from dockerhub.

 ### Singularity
+Since Docker needs administrator privileges (root access), [Singluarity](https://apptainer.org/index.html) (a.k.a Apptainer) is a good alternative.
+This can be installed using [Conda](https://anaconda.org/conda-forge/singularity) with `conda install conda-forge::singularity`.
+However, in most of the academic HPC cluster, singluarity is already installed and can be called with `module load`.
 With `-profile singularity` singularity containers will be used to run the workflow.
 It requires singularity to be installed on your system.
 The containers are automatically pulled from dockerhub and converted to singularity containers.
 The same options as for [Docker](#docker) will be available.